CookEditors/NOS/_posts/2016-08-29-footprings-and-fingerprings.md

 No, indeed, that would not be likely in a Detective Story!
 So the Sergeant went hunting for footprints, with this gratifying result:

->Sergeant Edwardes1 report on the footprints near the spot where the body of Miss Judson was found, at 9.35 P.
+>Sergeant Edwardes' report on the footprints near the spot where the body of Miss Judson was found, at 9.35 P.

 >M., on October 17, 189-: